Diffusion-aware voltage source: An equivalent circuit network to resolve lithium concentration gradients in active particles: Experimental validation

-The timescales at different SoC levels basically remain at the same magnitude and generally higher than the value of \SI{1.89}{\hour} calculated from PE particle radius and diffusivity of a LG\,50 cell \cite{Chen2020}.
-We remark that the difference caused by number of layers is negligible, confirming that the layer number does not change the physics but a parameter affecting the solution accuracy.
+The fitted timescales at different SoC levels basically remain at the same magnitude and generally higher than the value of \SI{1.89}{\hour} calculated from PE particle radius and diffusivity of a LG\,M50 cell \cite{Chen2020}.
+We remark that the difference caused by number of layers is negligible, confirming that the layer number does not change the physics but affects the solution accuracy.

-\cref{fig:exp-gitt-soc}a shows the evolution of the SoC of each layer as well as the cell bulk SoC at the fitted diffusion resistance.
-The bulk SoC decreases during the discharge pulse and then remains unchanged during the rest period; this pattern is repeated from cycle to cycle.
-A typical cycle (the fifth) is then demonstrated in \cref{fig:exp-gitt-soc}b.
-The outermost layer (10th) is characterized by the rapidest decrease of SoC in the beginning of the discharge pulse, while the innermost layer basically does not lose any lithium, forming a concentration gradient inside the particle.
-After the current is cut off, the concentration in the outermost layer immediately starts to increase while lithium keeps flowing from the inner layers to the outer layers to reach an equilibrium eventually.
-The derivative of the concentration with respect to time can be seen by the current flowing out from each layer in \cref{fig:exp-gitt-soc}c.
-The current $I_{10}$ flowing out the 10th layer contributes most to the discharge pulse, and then comes the 9th layer.
+\cref{fig:exp-gitt-soc}a shows the evolution of the SoC of each layer as well as the cell average SoC at the fitted diffusion resistance.
+The average SoC decreases during the discharge pulse and then remains unchanged during the rest period; this pattern is repeated from segment to segment.
+A typical segment (the fifth) is then demonstrated in \cref{fig:exp-gitt-soc}b.
+The outermost layer (10th) is characterized by the fastest decrease of SoC in the beginning of the discharge pulse, while the innermost layer does not lose any lithium, forming a concentration gradient inside the particle.
+After the current is turned off, the concentration in the outermost layer immediately starts to increase while lithium keeps flowing from the inner layers to the outer layers towards an equilibrium.
+The derivative of the concentration with respect to time is proportional to the current flowing out from each layer in \cref{fig:exp-gitt-soc}c.
+The current $I_{10}$ flowing out the 10th layer contributes most to the discharge pulse, followed by the 9th layer.
 The sudden drop of $I_{10}$ at \SI{256}{\minute} from a positive (discharge) value to a negative (charge) one explains the sharp reversing of SoC\textsubscript{10} in \cref{fig:exp-gitt-soc}b.
-The difference between SoC\textsubscript{10} and the bulk SoC is responsible for the diffusion overpotential, considering that SoC\textsubscript{10} is close to the surface SoC.
+The difference between SoC\textsubscript{10} and the average SoC is responsible for the diffusion overpotential, because that SoC\textsubscript{10} is close to the surface SoC.